ctkjose/robobo3dr1plus/readme.md

 You can also use the **M3 stud** or **M3 screw** version but you may need to drill the heat block to widen the hole.

+> When buying a thermistor be carefull to ensure that what you are buying is infact a thermosistor.
+Many thermocouples also come in a "stud" package and are easy to confuse.
+The RAMP 1.4 board will NOT accept a thermocouple without a conditioner/amplifier board/adapter to make it them work, also there is little support in firmwares like Marlin.

 In the Marlin firmware the thermistor setting is:
 ```
 #define TEMP_SENSOR_0 1